joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/05/us/minnesota-ice-agents-deployment.html

 **Uber Is Responsible for Rape by Driver, Jury Finds**\
-`In the first of thousands of forthcoming sexual assault cases, the ride-hailing giant was ordered to pay $8.5 million to Jaylynn Dean, who said a driver raped her in 2023.`\
+`In the first of federal trial of thousands of sexual assault cases, the ride-hailing giant was ordered to pay $8.5 million to Jaylynn Dean, who said a driver raped her in 2023.`\
 https://nytimes.com/2026/02/05/business/uber-safety-rape-verdict.html

 **Rosenthal: The Tigers and MLB picked a fight with Tarik Skubal.
 Now they’re paying for it**\